trlarkin/hard-hat/README.md

 for a function of one argument that takes in one argument of a type and outputs a different type: `foo :: type1 -> type2` \
 for a function of two arguments of the same type and outputs a different type: `foo :: type1, type1 -> type2`.

+I want to implement dependent types.
+Types can be made, these types are themselves governed by a language that allows the construction of new types at compile time.
+An example I hope to use is the `Matrix[r, c]` type, which takes in two Integers and then compile time checking will be able to enforce the proper matric multiplication.
+If a matrix has the same `r` and `c` then we will be able to find its eigenvalues for example.

 ### Conditionals
 if statements are in the form:
 `if [Bool] then [value] else [value]` \